ticktac-project/benchmarks/rt-sat/README.md

 are assigned non-deterministic values instantaneously (along committed states).

 A node whose output is undefined periodically wakes up every P(eriod) time units.
-If all its inputs are defined, then it computes its output value which remains defined for D(uration) time units, after which its output becomes undefined again.
+If all its inputs are defined, then it computes its output value which remains defined for at most D(uration) time units, after which its output becomes undefined again.
+The exact activation duration is chosen non-deterministically.
 Each gate implements a -possibly negated- ``threshold function''.
 A threshold function is defined by (th, [i_1,...,i_k]) where th is a threshold value, and [i_1,...,i_k] is a list of inputs.
 Its value is 1 if and only if all its inputs are defined and v(i_1) + ... + v(i_k) >= th, where v(.) denotes the current value of the gates; its value is 0 if all its inputs are defined and